slovnicki/beamer/README.md

 - `BeamPage`'s child is an arbitrary `Widgets` that represent your app screen / page.
   - `key` is important for `Navigator` to optimize rebuilds.
 This should be an unique value for "page state".
   - `BeamPage` creates `MaterialPageRoute`, but you can extends `BeamPage` and override `createRoute` to make your own implementation instead.

-**Note** that "Navigator 1.0" can be used alongside Beamer.
-You can easily `push` or `pop` pages with `Navigator.of(context)`, but those will not be contributing to the URI.
-This is often needed when some info/helper page needs to be shown that doesn't influence the browser's URL.
-And of course, when using Beamer on mobile, this is a non-issue as there is no URL.

 # Migrating from 0.4.x to >=0.5.x